Revival Centres International: Doctrinal schisms and refining church identity

 In 1991 a number of assemblies in Europe broke with the Revival Centres and formed the Christian Assemblies International under Scott Williams.
-A further schism occurred in 1995 when approximately half of the Australian assemblies, and the entirety of the PNG assemblies aligned with the Adelaide assembly to organise The Revival Fellowship.
+A further schism occurred in 1995 when approximately half of the Australian assemblies, and a majority of the PNG assemblies aligned with the Adelaide assembly to organize The Revival Fellowship.
 They cited as grounds their disagreement over Lloyd Longfield's revision of the fornication policy (i.e. church members who engaged with sex outside of marriage would no longer be able to attend Revival Centres International in perpetuity.)

 Revival Centres International, former owner of the Forum Theatre in the city, bought the Campion Books premises in Middleborough Rd, Box Hill South and moved in at the end of April 1998.
 In 1998, Lloyd Longfield handed leadership to his son, Simon Longfield, who continues to lead the group.

 After a combination of doctrinal schisms and changes in leadership, several revisions were made to refine Revival Centres International's spiritual direction and church identify.

+Lloyd Longfield's (d.
+29 March 2012) legacy includes six major schisms and church splits between 1952 and 1995.